Looking for a welcoming and open community for your interfaith family?

 Los Angeles, CA

 Join PJ Library Hikes for one of many fun family hikes around Los Angeles.
-Our hike will explore the beauty and wilds of Temescal Canyon Park.
+Our hike will explore the beauty and wilds of Scorpion Trail.
 A typical hike is a mile, so bring a bottle of water, sunblock, hat, and wear shoes that are suitable for hiking.
-We meet in the front parking lot […]
+We meet at 1:45 and depart promptly at […]

 See all events in Los Angeles